The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: The Chow ring of

 Now, the set-theoretic image of $a_r$ is the preimage under $\phi$ of the image of the bottom morphism.
-We prove that $(a_r')_*1=\psi^*1=1$.
-It is enough to show it after base changing the above diagram to an open substack of $\mathcal{P}(2^N,1)$ intersecting the image of $a_r$.
-Choose the complement of $(s_1=0)\cup(a_{2g+1}=0)$.
-Over that substack (actually, scheme), we have that $a_r'$ is an isomorphism, thanks to the previous Lemma.
+We prove that $a'_{r*}(1)=\psi^*(1)=1$.
+It is enough to show it after base changing the above diagram to an open substack of $\cP(2^N,1)$ intersecting the image of $a_r$.
+Choose the complement of $(s_1=0)\cup(m_0=0)$ in $\cP(2^N,1)$, where $(m_0=0)$ is then the hyperplane of points $(f,s_1)$ such that $f(1,0)=0$.
+Over that substack (actually, scheme) we have that $a_r'$ is an isomorphism, thanks to the previous Lemma.
 Indeed, over $s_1\not=0$ we have a diagram with cartesian square

 inducing an isomorphism